antquinonez/Far-Finer-ARBES/README.md

 ## Tools

 ### Candidate Evaluation Tool - Desktop
-This tool runs on your compputer.
+This Python GUI tool runs on your compputer.
+Addresses all Basic Use Cases.
 See the `Code/Desktop/dpg` directory for instructions.

 ### Candidate Evaluation Tool - Airtable

 This tool, built on the Airtable platform, addresses all Basic Use Cases.
+See the `Code/Airtable/automations` directory

 #### Prerequisites
 - Airtable account with Teams license (required for Automations)